RESEARCH & CONSERVATION

 A Typical Day

 The technology and the project teams supported on any particular day will determine the order of activities and concomitant wake-up times, although participants of the research and conservation technology team can expect to work for 4 hours in the morning and another 4-5 hours in the late afternoon and evening period.
 When working with the forest ranger, community development, and primate research teams, then drones, camera traps, and security camera systems are likely to be used.
 When working with the bat research team, then bioacoustic systems will be used.
 When on the bird and raptor teams, then bioacoustics and radio telemetry will be the name of the game.
 When with the herpetofauna research team, bioacoustics and PIT tagging systems will be the focus.
 And when assisting the botany and tree research team, then drones and sensors monitoring rainfall, temperature, and light levels will be used.
 Project laptops with GIS software and satellite imagery are used almost daily to help plot results and help team coordinators and the Principal Investigator interpret and make informed decisions based on these results.
-Sundays are designated for relaxation and personal exploration of the local area, with various local destinations on offer.

 Ian Conrad Markham, one of our drone fliers from Wild Hope Collective in the USA.